AnmolS99/Chess-AI/README.md

 ## Motivation 💪

 I have played chess casually on and off for a couple of years, and wanted to learn chess programming.
-Also, since I am not very good at chess, I thought it would be interesting to see if I could create an AI that could play better than me (the bar is not high 😆).
+Also, since I am not very good at chess, I thought it would be interesting to see if I could create an AI that could play better than me (the bar is not high lol).

-## Terminology

-### Moves

-There is a difference between possible moves: Attacked squares are all squares that are in the attacking view of a piece.
-These are both legal and illegal moves.
-For example a piece can threaten the opposite color king even if it is pinned (it can threaten the opponents king even if it could not legally have gone to that square, for example if that would have set its own king in check).

-A "Move" in the program is, for perfromance reasons, a tuple: (starting position, end position, end_piece, promotion).
-In most cases it will be the same piece that was on the starting square, however in the case of pawn promotion, it will be another piece.
-Therefore, in the code, a "move" (where the starting position is given) is a tuple: (end_position, piece).

 ## Development Process 👨‍💻